dlaurie/lua-gedcom/README.md

     ged.I10.NAME      -- the first subrecord with tag NAME in I10 ged.I10.NAME.data -- the data part of the first NAME line

-The main thrust of the package is reading GECDOM files (this may change in the future) but primitive editing is possible.
+The main thrust of the package is reading GECDOM files but primitive editing is possible.
 For example:

     ged.I10.BIRT.DATE:to"23 Dec 1822"

+If instead of using `to`, you write

-You could instead assign `"23 Dec 1822"` to `ged.I10.BIRT.DATE.data`.
+    `ged.I10.BIRT.DATE.data="23 Dec 1822"`

-The change will then be local to your session: if you do a `ged:write`, the original line will be unchanged.
+the change will be local to your session: if you do a `ged:write`, the original line will be unchanged.

 If you are tolerably familiar with the LifeLines report language, you will be glad to hear that you can retrieve information by expressions like: